Everyday social graces in Thailand

 The following information is is taken from Lonely Planet Thailand, which we can recommend as the probably best travel guide for our students.

-"Thais are tolerant of most kinds of behaviour as long as it does not insult the two most sensitive fields of monarchy and religion."
+"Thais are tolerant of most kinds of behavior as long as it does not insult the two most sensitive fields of monarchy and religion."

 King and Country

 The monarchy is held in considerable respect in Thailand and visitors should be respectful too – avoid disparaging remarks about anyone in the royal family.
 Please be aware that Thailand has a rigid lese majeste law and will harshly punish anybody who is assumed insulting the monarchy.